 How MedicAlert protects your loved one if they have a wandering incident

-In 2021, 500 people who wandered from a safe environment were located thanks to MedicAlert’s IDs and the Safe & Found program.
+Every year, more than 500 people who wandered from a safe environment are located thanks to MedicAlert IDs and the Safe & Found program.

 How to prevent wandering